Vanquish by VisuTek e.U.

 Voted by the ILDA Membership, via email ballots

-Below is the speech given by Dr. Timofeyev at the ILDA Awards Banquet and Presentation, November 8 2016 in Baltimore, Maryland.
+Below is the speech given by Alex Hennig at the ILDA Awards Banquet and Presentation, November 8 2017 in Bratislava, Slovakia.

 In 2017, ILDA received 181 artistic and technical entries from 37 different Member companies.